FAQ

 What professional profile does the Master intend to train?

-What are the employment opportunities foreseen for Master's graduates?
+What are the career opportunities for Master’s graduates?

 What are the macro-modules into which the Master's program is divided?